Sterling in worst run of quarterly losses since 1984

 "The good news is that from the perspective of UK consumers, the Brexit shock has been fleeting," wrote Bank of Tokyo-Mitsubishi UFJ currency strategist Derek Halpenny.

+"Less good was the Lloyds Business Barometer Index, which did increase but remains well below the pre-Brexit level and understandably reflects the ongoing concerns over how business with Europe will be conducted going forward."

+Sterling traded down 0.1 percent on the day by 0805 GMT at $1.2954, ahead of second-quarter GDP data due at 0830 GMT.
+It was on track for an almost 3 percent quarterly loss.

-Against the euro, which was down against most currencies on the back of worries over the health of Deutsche Bank, sterling climbed a third of a percent to 85.26 pence, less than a penny away from a six-week low of 87.16 pence hit on Monday.
+Against the euro, which was down against most currencies on the back of worries about the health of Deutsche Bank, one of Europe's biggest lenders, sterling climbed a third of a percent to 85.26 pence, less than a penny away from a six-week low of 87.16 pence hit on Monday.

-Next week, manufacturing and production data should provide indicators of the health of the British economy.
+"So far, data have suggested that various worst-case scenarios in the aftermath of the referendum have not materialised," wrote BNP Paribas strategists in a research note.

+"However, MPC (monetary policy committee) members have signalled that they continue to expect a need for further easing later this year, and our economics team expects data to paint a picture of an economy that has effectively stalled.
+We view the sterling as still vulnerable, and expect it to hold below $1.30 despite broader dollar weakness."
 (Editing by Dominic Evans)

 * Graphic: Trade-weighted sterling since Brexit vote http://tmsnrt.rs/2hwV9Hv